Donald's Encyclopedia of Popular Music

 (b 12 June 1909, Corona NY; d 20 March 1989, Sheboygan WI) Arranger, bandleader.
 One of the best-known writers of stock arrangements for music publishers, he wrote hot arrangements as well, and young musicians like Buck Clayton found them challenging: playing in a dance hall, Clayton wrote many years later, 'I could see then that I had a lot to learn. ''Business In F'' and ''Business in Q'' ... used to hang me every night.'

-Bleyer led his own dance bands e.g. at Earl Carroll's Club in Hollywood late '30s, and recorded for Vocalion.
-He arranged and conducted for shows; became famous late '40s-50s as Arthur Godfrey's music director on popular radio and TV shows, and led the band on Godfrey's novelty records.
+Bleyer led his own dance bands e.g. at Earl Carroll's Club in Hollywood in the late '30s, and recorded for Vocalion.
+He arranged and conducted for shows, and became famous in the late '40s and 1950s as Arthur Godfrey's music director on popular radio and TV shows, and led the band on Godfrey's novelty records.

-He formed the Cadence pop label '53; his own top 40 hits included 'Hernando's Hideaway' (from Damn Yankees), 'The Naughty Lady Of Shady Lane' '54, clever arraangements in first-class recorded sound.
-The label had huge hits with the Chordettes, Julius LaRosa, the Everly Brothers, Andy Williams, seminal rock single 'Rumble' by Link Wray '58.
+He formed the Cadence pop label in 1953, at first to record Julius LaRosa, also a regular on the Godfrey show, and later the Chordettes from the show.
+Godfrey famously fired LaRosa on the air in October '53 and a few days later fired Bleyer (see LaRosa's entry for that story).
+The following month Bleyer and LaRosa had one of the biggest hits of the year with 'Eh, Cumpari', a charming novelty that you couldn't get away from.
+Bleyer's own top 40 hits included 'Hernando's Hideaway' (from Damn Yankees), 'The Naughty Lady Of Shady Lane' '54, clever arrangements in first-class recorded sound.
+The label continued to have huge hits with the Everly Brothers, Andy Williams, and a seminal rock single, 'Rumble' by guitarist Link Wray.
 Bleyer married Janet Ertel, one of the Chordettes, who were from Sheboygan.